 5. J. N. Ding Darling National Wildlife Refuge

-Like everything else on the island, J.N.
+Like everything else Sanibel Island, J.N.
 Ding Darling National Wildlife Refuge is best experienced at a slow pace, either by foot, bicycle, or kayak.
-The slower pace and level of immersion allows you to see things that you'd probably otherwise miss, and its how we suggest that you take in the Ding Darling wildlife refuge.
+The slower pace and level of immersion allows you to see things that you'd probably otherwise miss, and it's how we suggest that you take in the Ding Darling wildlife refuge.

 Start with a visit to the free Visitor & Education Center and explore the educational displays and interactive exhibits.
 Fill up your water bottles and either bike or drive the 4-mile one way Wildlife Drive for excellent wildlife viewing ($5/vehicle or $1/biker over 15 years old).
 Note: Wildlife Drive is closed Fridays.